 There’s more to than just words and numbers for Microsoft Office 365.
-It’s embedding Artificial Intelligence to its Word and Excel processors and we can only imagine what will happen next.
+Microsoft is embedding Artificial Intelligence into its Word and Excel processors and we can only imagine what will happen next.
 Well, imagine no more.
 Here’s how AI raises these processors to a notch.

 TRANSLATING THE WHOLE DOCUMENT

-Cheers to Microsoft’s accelerated software release cadence, users can finally make sense of documents written in foreign language from overseas clients or colleagues.
-First time users will be asked to confirm your preferred language which the translator will use as the default the next time you have another document to translate.
-The translated document will be on a separate file while the contents in the original document remains the same.
-Don’t bother type it in Google Translate or sit in with a translator to get half of the job done.
+Cheers to Microsoft’s accelerated software release cadence, users can finally make sense of documents written in a foreign language from overseas clients or colleagues.
+First-time users will be asked to confirm their preferred language which the translator will use as the default the next time you have another document to translate.
+The translated document will be on a separate file while the contents in the original document remain the same.
+Don’t bother to type it in Google Translate or sit in with a translator to get half of the job done.
 You can simply highlight the selected foreign words to be translated, and right-click to see the corresponding translation in the Translator pane.
 This is the intelligence service made available by using the cloud.
 How many languages it can detect and translate?
-Well, according to Microsoft Office Corporate Vice President Kirk Koenigsbauer in a blog post, the built-in translator supports 60 languages, 11 of which use neural machine translation to have an accurate translated piece.
+Well, according to Microsoft Office Corporate Vice President Kirk Koenigsbauer in a blog post, the built-in translator supports 60 languages, 11 of which use neural machine translation to have an accurately translated piece.
 You can either review or save the translated document as a regular file.
-Whether you select a section of the document, or the entire document itself, you can bet there won’t be any excuse of getting “language barrier” from here on.
-What’s more is that the information authored in a foreign language is secured.
+Whether you select a section of the document, or the entire document itself, you can bet there won’t be any excuse for getting a “language barrier” from here on.
+What’s more, is that the information authored in a foreign language is secured.
 Microsoft Translator API translates through a secured SSlL connection.

 DRAWING WITH DIGITAL INK